diecatiamonteiro/diecatiamonteiro/README.md

 ## Cátia Monteiro <br>✦ Full-Stack Developer <br>✦ UI/UX Advocate <br>

-Hi, and welcome to my journey—from senior to junior!
-After many rewarding years in Education, I've made an exciting career shift into web development.
-It's been such a blast so far, and I can’t wait to keep learning and growing my skills in this field.
+I'm a web developer passionate about creating intuitive and user-friendly experiences.
+With a background in education, I bring a problem-solving mindset and a strong ability to simplify complexity—skills that translate smoothly into building web applications.

 <br>

 ---

-### ⚡ What I’m Up To:
+### ⚡ What I'm Up To:

 Full-Stack Web Development Student at [DCI](https://start.digitalcareerinstitute.org).